Kon-Well Wang

 Kon-Well Wang is an American academic and engineer, best known for his research work in structural dynamics, especially in the emerging field of adaptive structures & material systems, with applications in vibration & noise controls. acoustic & elastic wave tailoring, shape morphing & deployment, energy harvesting, structural health monitoring, and vehicle and robotic system dynamics.
-He is the Stephen P. Timoshenko Professor of Mechanical Engineering (ME) and Director of the Structural Dynamics and Controls Lab at the University of Michigan (U-M).
+He is the A. Galip Ulsoy Distinguished University Professor of Engineering and the Stephen P. Timoshenko Professor of Mechanical Engineering (ME) at the University of Michigan (U-M).

 Education and career

 Wang received his Ph.D. and M.S. degrees from the University of California at Berkeley, and his B.S. degree from the National Taiwan University, all in Mechanical Engineering.
 After Ph.D., he worked at the General Motors Research Labs as a Senior Research Engineer, and then started his academic career as an assistant professor at the Pennsylvania State University.
 At Penn State, Wang has served as the William E. Diefenderfer Chaired Professor in Mechanical Engineering, co-founder and associate director of the Vertical Lift Research Center of Excellence, and a Group Leader for the Center for Acoustics and Vibration.
 He joined the U-M in 2008 as the Stephen P. Timoshenko Professor of Mechanical Engineering.
 He has been the U-M ME Department Chair from 2008 to 2018, and with the endowed title of Tim Manganello/BorgWarner Department Chair during 2013–18.
 From January 2019 through December 2020, he was selected to serve as the Division Director of the Engineering Education and Centers Division at the National Science Foundation on an Executive Intergovernmental Personnel Act appointment.